 In terms of software, the Mate 9 has Android 7.0 Nougat with Huawei’s updated EMUI 5.0 user interface over the top.
 The software represents the biggest change to EMUI in Huawei’s history, and it’s considerably cleaner, easier to use, and more convenient than ever before.
 Cleverly, Huawei has added machine learning algorithms to ensure the phone maintains its speed over time — specifically by learning which apps you use most frequently and compressing low priority apps.
 It packs an array of useful tweaks including a miss-dial prevention feature, personalized themes, and privacy tools.
 But that’s just the tip of the iceberg: EMUI can recognize gestures made with your knuckles against the screen, which quickly launches apps, can capture screen images, and plenty more.

 Huawei Porsche Design Mate 9

 Alongside the Mate 9, Huawei launched a very special edition of the new phone: a limited-edition, super stylish collaboration with the well-respected design house Porsche Design.
-The Mate 9 Porsche Design looks completely different to the regular Mate 9, and comes with upgraded hardware and a higher price tag.
+The Mate 9 Porsche Design looks completely different from the regular Mate 9, and comes with upgraded hardware and a higher price tag.